xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 Starting to look like a dog!

+So what happens when we increase beyond two colors?
+Let's try!

 :::important[Your turn]
 Drag the slider to increase the number of colors to share.
 :::